TomasBoda/agent-lang/thesis.md

   Colon = "Colon",
   Semicolon = "Semicolon",

   // ...
 }
 ```
 The `tokenize()` method is the main method of the lexer module.
-It traverses the array of symbols and checks their value, based on which it decides which token to generate.
+It traverses the input array of symbols and checks their value, based on which it decides which token type to generate.
+Finally, it returns the array of generated tokens.
 ```ts
 public tokenize(): Token[] {
   while (this.hasNext()) {